unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # the files in icu4c/source/data/xml/ may require access to
 # http://www.unicode.org/repos/cldr/trunk/common/dtd/ldml.dtd
 #
+# Unless you cache the dtds locally by e.g. setting -DCLDR_DTD_CACHE=/tmp, the
+# builds will repeatedly make such requests, which will likely result in the
+# Unicode server blocking access and consequent timeout failures.
+You can
-# The IP address of the system requesting such access be whitelisted with Unicode,
+# prevent such blockage by having the external IP address of your build system
-# otherwise there may be timeout failures; contact Rick McGowan.
+# whitelisted with Unicode; contact Rick McGowan or Steven Loomis.
 #
 #----
 #